RNAcentral/rnacentral-webcode/rnacentral/portal/templates/portal/docs/faq.md

-Once an ncRNA sequence is submitted to an [INSDC](http://www.insdc.org/) database, including [ENA](http://www.ebi.ac.uk/ena), [GenBank](http://www.ncbi.nlm.nih.gov/Genbank/index.html), and [DDBJ](http://www.ddbj.nig.ac.jp/), it will automatically appear in the subsequent RNAcentral releases.
+Once an ncRNA sequence is submitted to an [INSDC](http://www.insdc.org/) database, including [ENA](http://www.ebi.ac.uk/ena), [GenBank](http://www.ncbi.nlm.nih.gov/Genbank/index.html), and [DDBJ](http://www.ddbj.nig.ac.jp/), it will automatically appear in a subsequent RNAcentral release.

 If you run an ncRNA database and would like to join the RNAcentral Consortium, please [get in touch]({% url 'contact-us' %}).

 ### How often is RNAcentral updated?

-The RNAcentral data will be updated **several times a year**, while the user interface and website functionality will be updated continuously.
+The RNAcentral data will be updated **every 3 months**, while the user interface and website functionality will be updated continuously.